ZachHaber/LCExtraTerminalCommands/README.md

 - You can now customize aliases to nearly all commands via configuration
   - These aliases are client-side and won't be synced
+- Horn is able to be cancelled by running it again, but only for the person who ran the command to start it.

 # V1.6.1